Cellista: Session work

-JAMS

-Cellista is the founding artistic director of the JAMS (Juxtapositions Avant Music Symphony). a process-based ensemble that merges classical and contemporary repertoire and provides professional development, mentoring and advocacy for emerging artists.

 Awesome Orchestra

 Cellista is an Ambassador for the Awesome Orchestra, a classical music collective with an eye towards increasing the accessibility of orchestral music.

-Education

-Cellista has studied with Jennifer Culp formerly of the Kronos Quartet and faculty at the San Francisco Conservatory of Music and the Alexander String Quartet.

-Instruments

-Cellista plays a Luis and Clark carbon fibre cello and an 1885 Czech cello.

 Discography

 Cellista's debut full-length album Finding San Jose engineered by Maryam Qudus (Doe Eye) was released in Fall 2016.
 Of the album, she remarked "Most especially, this is an offering to the artists of San Jose.
 I owe San Jose my creative life.
 I see the town going through a period of rapid growth and development, and I would like to offer this album to my community in dedication of a time when San Jose used to be orchards."
 The album was re-mixed by a number of Bay area artists including Pam the Funkstress the legendary turntablist and DJ for music icon Prince (musician).

 Awards and honors

 Cellista is a 2014 Belle Foundation grantee.
 She is also a Nagel's Scholarship recipient.
 For her work with Messiaen's "Quatuor Pour La Fin Du Temps", she received the Otey Award for research writing from San Francisco State University.
 She has also sat on several panels, including the ImagineSJ music panel.
 She was a San Jose Art Commissioner between 2015 and 2016.